thompson-zak/LearnToCode/README.md

 * ~~Deploy front and back end to GCP~~
 * Lock pages if not all pages from before have been visited?
 * ~~Change to use learn to code designated keys rather than personal~~
+* Enforce code character length limit
+* Log key data points to Mongo in order to get a picture of overall performance
+    * Everytime a process is orphaned (include code blob)
+    * Response time for each API call, with endpoint labeling

 ## frontend
 npm install